Calculating your Benefits

 (20 x 1/60) + (7 x 2/60) x £30,000 = 34/60 x £30,000 = £17,000 annual pension

-When you retire, you will have the option to 'exchange' or 'commute' part of the pension to provide a lump sum.
+Note that when you retire, you will have the option to exchange part of the pension to provide a lump sum.

 This is your service as a member of the FPS 1992 and in respect of which you have paid contributions.
 If you have ever worked part-time, the starting point for assessment of your pension is to use the pensionable service you would be able to count if whole-time.

 Various other periods may count as pensionable service e.g. that credited on receipt of a transfer value from another pension arrangement, unpaid leave (including additional maternity and adoption leave) for which contributions have been paid, or service which previously counted towards a pension which has since been cancelled.